Student Success Programs

 Support for Success (S4S) is a program for new students identified by the Admissions Office as those who would benefit from initial academic support.
 The program consists of weekly workshops, open study time and one-on-one meetings.
 The workshops include such topics as setting goals and identifying campus resources, time management, learning skills and study habits, faculty interaction, etc. There will also be time for walk-in assistance with academic issues, study time, D2L assistance, etc. The graduate assistants for the S4S program are an important resource for new students.
 For assistance, contact the graduate assistants in Noss Hall, Room 104/105 or by email at firstname.lastname@example.org.

 Academic Healthy U (AHU)

 Academic Healthy U

-The mission of the Academic Healthy U (AHU) program within the Office of Student Retention and Success at California University of Pennsylvania is to help students learn the necessary skills to undertake academic endeavors.
+The mission of the Academic Healthy U (AHU) program within the Office of Academic Success at California University of Pennsylvania is to help students learn the necessary skills to undertake academic endeavors.
 The Academic Healthy U program models their mission after the University’s strong emphasis on creating a caring and scholarly learning environment in which character and career building can take place.
 This mission is achieved by giving students information, resources, and tools in order to achieve the highest level of success.

 The Academic Healthy U program is designed to address student academic needs and identify both short-term and long-term academic and personal goals.
 It is important for students to understand their maximum potential in order to achieve their goals.
 The goal of Academic Healthy U is to ensure students understand the efforts necessary to be in good academic standing.
 Through participation in the program, the student will be informed how academic standing also affects financial aid, grants/scholarships and further education and career options.